okube-ai/laktory/docs/api/models/databricks/grants.md

+::: laktory.models.Grants

+---

+::: laktory.models.databricks.grants.Grant

+---
-Each grant model allows a set of privileges to a principal and operate on a securable object.2 More details on privileges available [here](https://docs.databricks.com/en/sql/language-manual/sql-ref-privileges.html#privilege-types).
+Each grant model allows a set of privileges to a principal and operate on a securable object.
+More details on privileges available [here](https://docs.databricks.com/en/sql/language-manual/sql-ref-privileges.html#privilege-types).